-One example Hanrahan gives is justifying the investment in autonomous mobile robots (AMRs).
+One common example is justifying the investment in autonomous mobile robots (AMRs).
 The latest generation of AMR’s are safe, efficient, and can manage their paths throughout picking zones while transporting pick carts with 15 or more orders at one time and with loads of up to 600lbs.
-Part of evaluating their fit within a facility is understanding a facility’s SKU slotting, total SKU’s at the DC, and SKU velocity movement along the pick zones and travel paths and how AMRs will seamlessly fit within the current or desired schematic.
+Part of evaluating their fit within a facility is understanding a facility’s SKU slotting, count, and movement along the pick zones and travel paths.

 Further, what will a cart weigh after picking 15-20 orders at a time?
-When the weight is 500lbs. or more, the ability of an AMR to handle this weight is far greater and reliable than an operator who may suffer fatigue or injury that can lead to increased labor time and costs.
+As carts approach 500lbs. or more, AMRs become increasingly reliable compared to an operator.
+Operators handling these loads over long distances for an 8-hour shift will suffer fatigue and risk injury – which can lead to increased labor time and costs.
 This benefit can become a critical factor in determining ROI.

-If adding AGV’s, in another example, saves 20% on labor costs and the company uses 20 employees, then it may be a long time before they would see the return on that investment.
-However, if the company is growing 10-15% and having difficulty recruiting and retaining good workers due to issues such as fatigue and ergonomics, the AMR investment could indeed be the best choice for their ongoing needs.
+If adding AMRs, to continue the example, saves 20% on labor costs and the company uses 20 employees, then it may be a long time before they would see the return on that investment.
+However, if the company is growing 10-15% annually and having difficulty recruiting and retaining good workers, the AMR investment could normalize their operational expenses and help them plan for growth.